280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 **Edit Keymap Directly**

 To change a key layout choose a behavior you'd like to assign to a key, then choose a parameter code.
 This process is more clearly outlined on ZMK's [Keymaps & Behaviors](https://zmk.dev/docs/features/keymaps) page.
-All keycodes are documented [here](https://zmk.dev/docs/codes) page
+All keycodes are documented [here](https://zmk.dev/docs/codes).

-Open the [qwerty.keymp](config/keymaps/qwerty.keymap) file and change keys, or add/remove layers, then merge the changes and re-flash the keyboard with the updated firmware.
+Open the [qwerty.keymap](config/keymaps/qwerty.keymap) file and change keys, or add/remove layers, then merge the changes and re-flash the keyboard with the updated firmware.
 All of the behaviors, combos, and macros are in the [keymap_features](config/keymap_features) folder.

 ### Modifying Trackball Behavior

 The trackball uses ZMK's modular input processor system, making it easy to adjust pointer behavior to your liking.
 All trackball-related configurations and input processors are conveniently grouped in the [charybdis_pointer.dtsi](config/trackball/charybdis_pointer.dtsi) file.
-Modify this file to customize tracking speed, acceleration, scrolling behavior, ect.
-Then rebuild your firmware.
+Modify this file to customize tracking speed, acceleration, scrolling behavior, etc. Then rebuild your firmware.

 ### Troubleshooting